 The following table sets forth all expenses to be paid by the registrant, other than estimated underwriting discounts and commissions, in connection with this offering.
 All expenses will be borne by the registrant.
-All amounts shown are estimates except for the SEC registration fee, the FINRA filing fee and the NASDAQ Global Market or the New York Stock Exchange listing fee.
+All amounts shown are estimates except for the SEC registration fee, the FINRA filing fee and the NASDAQ Global Market listing fee.

 nt to be aid

 SEC Registration Fee \$

 FINRA filing fee

-NASDAQ Global Market or New York Stock Exchange listing fee
+NASDAQ Global Market listing fee

 Printing

 Legal fees and expenses

 Accounting fees and expenses

 Blue sky fees and expenses (including related legal fees)

 Transfer agent and registrar fees

 Miscellaneous expenses

 Total: \$